 Serve this salmon on a bed of rice with a vegetable on the side and you've got a healthy and satisfying meal that your family will love.
 This dish may just become a regular in your dinner rotation!

 My air fryer has quickly become one of my most used kitchen appliances.
 Not only is air frying a healthy way of cooking, it also cooks food really fast and is easy to clean.
-I make everything from quesadillas to coconut shrimp in my air fryer.
+I make everything from quesadillas to turkey tenderloin to Beyond Burgers in my air fryer.
 For more easy air fryer dinner ideas, check out my Air Fryer Recipe Collection.

 Why This Recipe Works